wavefrontHQ/wavefront-operator-for-kubernetes/install/wavefront-operator/README.md

 helm install --name test ./wavefront-operator --set wavefront.url=https://YOUR_CLUSTER.wavefront.com,wavefront.token=YOUR_API_TOKEN,clusterName=YOUR_CLUSTER_NAME --namespace test-namespace
 ```

-Issues using helm:
+### Issues using helm:

 - CRD already exists:
 ```
 Error: customresourcedefinitions.apiextensions.k8s.io <"wavefrontcollectors.wavefront.com"> already exists
 ```

-If you see the above error, then try running the helm command with "--no-crd-hook" flag.
+If you see the above error (can be seen when trying to create multiple releases), then try running
+the helm command with "--no-crd-hook" flag.

 ```
 helm install --name test ./wavefront-operator --set wavefront.url=https://YOUR_CLUSTER.wavefront.com,wavefront.token=YOUR_API_TOKEN,clusterName=YOUR_CLUSTER_NAME --namespace test-namespace --no-crd-hook